 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at Crown College is 66%, which is about average when compared to the national rate of 68%.

 Students are considered to have graduated on time if they finish their studies within four years.
 At Crown the on-time graduation rate of first-time, full-time students is 42%.
 That is great when compared to the national average of 33.3%

 Find out more about the retention and graduation rates at Crown College.

 During the 2017-2018 academic year, there were 1,141 undergraduates at Crown with 623 being full-time and 518 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Crown, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Crown, approximately 82% of students took out student loans averaging $8,003 a year.
-That adds up to $32,012 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Crown, approximately 77% of students took out student loans averaging $7,624 a year.
+That adds up to $30,496 over four years for those students.

-The student loan default rate at Crown is 7.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Crown is 4.7%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Crown are given below.